tvaneerd/today/nov26_static_global_functions.md

 ### TLDR

-Mark local functions as `static` even if they are in an anonymous namespace.
+Mark file-local functions as `static` even if they are in an anonymous namespace.

 <table>
 <tr>